PrestaShopCorp/modules-testing-library/README.md

 #### Example

-You can found an example of the implementation of this library on [this module](https://github.com/PrestaShopCorp/prestashop_test_example).
+You can find an example of the implementation of this library on [this module](https://github.com/PrestaShopCorp/prestashop_test_example).

+## JS docs
+You can find the functions to use and their its description On this [directory](./docs).

 ## Contribution

-You can Contribute to this library by adding new pages, providing new units and UI tests, by submitting a PR.
+You can contribute to this library by adding new pages, providing new units and UI tests, by submitting a PR.